scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_5.md

     1. Data-plane ACLs applied against physical interfaces
     2. Control plane ACLs
-    3. Mirror ACLs for capturing and replicating traffic In this lab we will focus on the first type - Data-plane ACLs.
+    3. Mirror ACLs for capturing and replicating traffic

+In this lab we will focus on the first type - Data-plane ACLs.

 ## ACL Tables
-In this lab we are focusing specifically on data-plane ACLs.
 The purpose of data-plane ACL tables is to link a set of rules that can be applied to data-plane traffic to a group of defined interfaces.

 ACL tables can be created or deleted using either CLI or through a JSON definition which is loaded into the running config.
 We will show both options in this lab.